Synthesizing Robust Domains of Attraction for State-Constrained Perturbed Polynomial Systems: Introduction

-Existing approaches to approximating robust domains of attraction can be divided into non-Lyapunov and Lyapunov based categories.
-Non-Lyapunov based approaches include, but not limited to, trajectory reversing methods \cite{genesio1985}, polynomial level sets methods \cite{wang2013} and reachable set computation based methods \cite{el2017}.
-Contrasting with non-Lyapunov based methods, Lyapunov-based methods are still dominant in estimating robust domains of attraction, e.g. \cite{vannelli1985,khalil1996,giesl2015}.
-Such methods are based on the search of a Lyapunov function $V(\bm{x})$ and a positive scalar $b$ such that the Lie derivative of $V(\bm{x})$ is negative over the sub-level set $C=\{\bm{x}\mid V(\bm{x})\leq b\}$.
-Given such $V$ and $b$, it can be shown that the connected component of $C$ containing the equilibrium is a robust domain of attraction.
+Existing approaches to approximating robust domains of attraction can be classified into non-Lyapunov and Lyapunov based categories.
+Non-Lyapunov based approaches include, but are not limited to, trajectory reversing methods \cite{genesio1985}, polynomial level-set methods \cite{wang2013} and reachable set computation based methods \cite{Korda13,henrion2014,el2017}.
+Contrasting with non-Lyapunov based methods, Lyapunov based methods are still dominant in estimating robust domains of attraction, e.g., \cite{vannelli1985,khalil1996,chesi2004estimating,Stefan2010,giesl2015}.
+Such methods are based on the search of a Lyapunov function $V(\bm{x})$ and a positive scalar $b$ such that the first-order Lie derivative of $V(\bm{x})$ is negative over the sub-level set $C=\{\bm{x}\mid V(\bm{x})\leq b\}$.
+Given such $V(\bm{x})$ and $b$, it can be shown that the connected component of $C$ containing the equilibrium is a robust domain of attraction.
 Generally, the search for Lyapunov functions is non-trivial for nonlinear systems due to the non-constructive nature of the Lyapunov theory, apart from some cases where the Jacobian matrix of the linearized system associated with the nonlinear system of interest is Hurwitz.
-Typically, with the rapid development of real algebraic geometry \cite{parrilo2000,bochnak2013} and positive polynomials \cite{putinar93,henrion2005} in the last decades, especially the sum-of-squares (SOS) decomposition technique, finding a Lyapunov function which is decreasing over a given state constraint set can be formulated as a convex programming problem for polynomial systems.
-This results in a large amount of findings which adopt convex optimization-based approaches to the search for polynomial Lyapunov functions, e.g., \cite{papachristodoulou2002,chesi2013,anderson2015} and the references therein.
-However, if we return to the problem of estimating robust domains of attraction, it resorts to addressing a bilinear semi-definite program, e.g., \cite{jarvis2003,tan2008,topcu2010,giesl2015}.
-The resulting bilinear semi-definite program falls within the non-convex programming framework and is notoriously hard to solve.
-Moreover, such methods cannot guarantee the existence of polynomial Lyapunov functions theoretically.
+However, with the advance of real algebraic geometry \cite{parrilo2000,bochnak2013} and polynomial optimization \cite{putinar93,chesi1999,henrion2005} in the last decades, especially the sum-of-squares (SOS) decomposition technique, finding a Lyapunov function which is decreasing over a given state constraint set can be reduced to a convex programming problem for polynomial systems.
+This results in a large amount of findings which adopt convex optimization based approaches to the search for polynomial Lyapunov functions, e.g., \cite{papachristodoulou2002,chesi2013,anderson2015} and the references therein.
+However, if we return to the problem of estimating robust domains of attraction, it resorts to addressing a bilinear semi-definite program, e.g., \cite{jarvis2003,tan2008,topcu2010,giesl2015}, which falls within the non-convex programming framework and is notoriously hard to solve \cite{boyd1997}.
+Moreover, the existence of solutions to (bilinear) semi-definite programs is not explored theoretically in the existing literature.